Finding your team

 Where do I find a teammate?

-A great place to start is, again, local learning groups.
-Speak to organisers and coaches from the group as they might know of someone who would also be interested in applying.
+Local learning groups are a great place to start.
+Organizers and coaches from the group may also know of someone who would be interested in applying.
 If you attend other groups, such as sports clubs or a study group, try asking there as well.

 Another suggestion is to attend and speak to people in your local coding-related meetup groups.

-If you have no luck or live in an area where there are no learning groups or user groups, ask via the Rails Girls Summer of Code community mailing list, or via @RailsGirlsSoC on Twitter.
-We will happily connect and retweet you!
+If you have no luck or live in an area where there are no local learning groups or user groups, ask via @RailsGirlsSoC on Twitter.
+We will happily connect and retweet you.